huettern/edison/firmware/README.md

 `arm_cfft_q15`

 - bit reversal flag must be set for the output to be interpreted.
-- FFT output is not in fractional format
+- FFT output is not in fractional format, hence applying `arm_cmplx_mag_q15` doesn't work